League of Communists of Yugoslavia: Ranković affair

 Shortly after the fall of Ranković, the SKM of Macedonia called for political reforms.
 They proposed even greater decentralisation of the SKJ and giving veto powers to republican branches at federal-level decision-making by the SKJ.
 The plan was opposed by the SKS in Serbia but was supported to various degrees by others.
-While the debate was ongoing, the SKS leadership was replaced by liberal-leaning anti-nationalists Marko Nikezić and Latinka Perović who were made president of the central committee and the secretary of the executive committee respectively.
+While the debate was ongoing, the SKS leadership was replaced by reformist-leaning anti-nationalists Marko Nikezić and Latinka Perović who were made president of the central committee and the secretary of the executive committee respectively.

 While Nikezić and Perović did not support the economic aspects of the reform advocated by the SKH in Croatia, they welcomed the call for greater liberalisation of media and politics.
 In 1969, the 9th Congress remained silent on the veto rights, but granted the branches the right to appoint federal-level officials and adopt their own statutes.

 Provincial SKJ organisations in Kosovo and Vojvodina were raised to the level of provincial communist parties in 1968.
 Thus were formed the League of Communists of Vojvodina (Savez komunista Vojvodine, SKV) and the League of Communists of Kosovo (Savez komunista Kosova, SKK), which were simultaneously part of the Serbian SKS and the federal SKJ.
 This left only the party organisation in the JNA under direct control of the federal-level SKJ.